polymeris/dht-cljc/README.md

 ## Usage

-`dht-clj` gives you the tools needed to build, maintain, and query a BitTorrent DHT routing table.
-Operations are centered around manipulating a Routing Table with purely functional manipulators suitable for Atom or Agent storage by the consumer.
+`dht-cljc` is a DHT swiss army knife to build, maintain, and query a BitTorrent DHT routing table.
+Operations are centered around updating a Routing Table with pure functions suitable for Atom or Agent storage by the consumer.

 ### No network support

 As it stands, the [BEP][bep-5] defines both the protocol and the transport medium, UDP.
 This project aims to implement the protocol while pointedly ignoring the UDP requirement.
 This keeps the library lightweight and composable, but sacrifices automatic pinging and refreshing which must be handled by the consumer.
+But never fear!
+All the tools you need to keep your nodes fresh are open and simple.

 ### Router Table